deionmenor/his-personal-website/content/post/season_of_focus.md

 Inspired by CGP Grey's [Theme System](https://www.youtube.com/watch?v=NVGuFdX5guE), I've decided to join in with my own theme this month.

 The Theme System, as described by CGP Grey, is a way for you to easily help make decisions and reach your goals in a way that is also more flexible and manageable on a daily basis.
 Instead of setting resolutions, we should be coming up with THEMES.
-The theme will guide your decisions in daily life.
+The theme will help guide your decisions in daily life.
+For example, if you commit to a Year of Novelty, then when you encounter a choice between doing something done before or something new, you would choose the latter.
+Or perhaps, guided by that yearly theme, you'd be inclined to become more adventurous in general or try to find things in your daily life which you might want to change.
+A theme must be broad enough for you to interpret it in a variety of ways!

 ## Choosing My Theme